OtagoCarpentries/minibaz2020/setup.md

 install.packages('tidyverse')
 Select the mirror to download from and wait for the install to complete.

+## BASH
+[Software Carpentry](http://swcarpentry.github.io/shell-novice/setup.html) has a page with setup instructions for the shell lessons.

+Linux and Mac users should already have an appropriate system installed which can be accessed via the Terminal.

+Windows systems do not typically have a system installed but options are available.
+SWC encourages the use of Git Bash that comes with [Git for Windows](https://gitforwindows.org/), current version 2.27.0, choose the appropriate .exe and follow the instructions.

 ## Snakemake
 Follow the install requirements for snakemake [HERE](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html)

 if the install was unsuccessful you likely need some additional files (or your R or OS might need updated).
 Come see a helper during the event for help.

+## Data

+Manipulation workshop uses [THIS](https://ndownloader.figshare.com/files/2292169) dataset which will download as a file ```combined.csv```
+Plotting then uses [THIS](https://github.com/OtagoCarpentries/minibaz2020/surveys_complete.csv) file which is created at the end of the Manipulation session named ```surveys_complete.csv```.
+Right Click to download.

+The Bash session uses ```data-shell.zip``` found at the top of the [Unix Shell Setup](http://swcarpentry.github.io/shell-novice/setup.html) pages